microsoft/TypeScript-Handbook/pages/declaration files/Publishing.md

 ```

 In this example this package depends on `browserify`, and `typescript`.
-It does expose declarations that uses the declarations in these packages; so any user or our `browserify-typescript-extension` package needs to have these depenencies as well.
+It does expose declarations that uses the declarations in these packages; so any user or our `browserify-typescript-extension` package needs to have these dependencies as well.

 `browserify` does not bundle its declaration files with its npm packages, thus the declaration files come from `@types/browserify`.
-`typescript` however, bundles its declaration files, so no need to add additonal references.
+`typescript` however, bundles its declaration files, so no need to add additional references.

-Note that you need to use `"dependnecies"` and not `"devDependencies"` since your declarations depend on these dependnecies.
+Note that you need to use `"dependencies"` and not `"devDependencies"` since your declarations depend on these dependencies.

 ## Red flags